P3dr1x/traj_tracking_py/README.md

   <img src="media/tf_base_ee.png" alt="tf_ee" width="50%">
 </div>

-The position of the end-effector is plotted in Plotjuggler (check here for a quick [guide](https://youtu.be/9kFRecDU1bg?si=nHbMTthe3SLJ_b6p) on Plotjuggler).
+The position of the end-effector is plotted in Plotjuggler (check here for a quick [video guide](https://youtu.be/9kFRecDU1bg?si=nHbMTthe3SLJ_b6p) on Plotjuggler).

 ### Connecting to real hardware (Mobile WidowX250S)